psrc/itm-tutorial-2016/index.md

 ## Setup

-To participate in a Software Carpentry workshop, you will need access to the software described below.
+To participate in the tutorials, you will need to install the software described below.
+You only need to install the software required for each tutorial you will attend.
 In addition, you will need an up-to-date web browser.

-**Be sure to set up all five software items below on your primary desktop computer ahead of time -- before the day of the course.**

-At the workshop, you may be using a borrowed laptop to remote control your primary work computer: that way, all the software setup can happen ahead of time.
-Added bonus: all the software will be at your fingertips when you return to your desk afterwards, too.

-We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the [Configuration Problems and Solutions wiki page](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions).
+Software Carpentry maintain a list of common issues that occur during installation as a reference: [configuration problems and solutions](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions).

----
++ Git Tutorial
+  + Text editor
+  + Bash
+  + Git
++ Python Tutorial
+  + Text editor
+  + Python 2.7
+  + SQLite
++ R Tutorial
+  + R
+  + RStudio

+### Text Editor
+When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words. **nano** is a basic editor and the default that instructors use in the workshop.

+#### Windows
+* To install nano, download the [Software Carpentry Windows installer](https://github.com/swcarpentry/windows-installer/releases/latest) and double click on the file to run it. *This installer requires an active internet connection.* Even if you choose not to use nano, we recommend you run the Software Carpentry installer because it also sets sane defaults for some other tools such as SQLite and Make.
+* **Others editors** that you may want to use are [Notepad++](http://notepad-plus-plus.org), [Sublime Text](http://www.sublimetext.com), or [Atom](https://atom.io/).
+Be aware that you must add the editor's installation directory to your system path so that you can follow along in the tutorials.
+Please ask your instructor to help you do this.

+#### Mac/Linux
+* **nano** is usually installed by default on Mac and Linux.
+If you're on a Linux systetm that does not preinstall it, use your system's package manager to install **nano**.
+* Note that the default text editor on Mac OS X and Linux is usually set to Vim, which is difficult for beginners.
+If you accidentally find yourself stuck in it, try typing the escape key, followed by <code>:q!</code> (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.

+### Bash
+Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.

+#### Windows
+On Windows, the easiest way to get Bash is to use the copy that is included in the Git for Windows installer.
+Skip to the Git section.

+#### Mac/Linux
+The default shell in all versions of Mac OS X is Bash, so no need to install anything.
+You access Bash from the Terminal, which is found in <code>/Applications/Utilities</code>.
+You may want to keep Terminal in your dock for this workshop.
+Linux also by default usually includes Bash as the shell.
+If not, use your package manager to install it.

-### Windows Instructions
+### Git

-#### A. Git and the Unix 'Bash' Shell

 ***You need the latest version of 64-bit Git.
-Even if you already have Git installed on your PC, replace it with this new version.***

-Git is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code on [github.com](https://github.com).
+Even if you already have Git installed on your laptop, replace it with this new version.*** Git is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code on [github.com](https://github.com).
 You will need a [supported web browser](https://help.github.com/articles/supported-browsers) (current versions of Chrome, Firefox or Safari, or Internet Explorer version 9 or above).

-Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.

-On Windows, the easiest way to get Bash is to use the copy that is included in the Git for Windows installer.
+#### Windows
 1. Download the [Git for Windows Installer](https://git-for-windows.github.io).
 2. Run the installer and follow the steps below:
    1. Click on "Next".